Malaysian Malayalees: Population in Malaysia

 The population of the Malayalis have been recorded by the Malaysian government.
 However, the record has been inaccurate due to some mistakenly Malayalis addressing themselves as Tamils, and some being classified into the "Orang India Muslim/ Malabari" category.

-Moreover, there is also 13,392 emigrants from Kerala which accounts 0.6% of the overall immigrants to Malaysia according to Kerala Migration Survey Report, 2011.
+There are also 13,392 emigrants from Kerala, which accounts 0.6% of the overall immigrants to Malaysia, according to Kerala Migration Survey Report, 2011.

-Estimated Population
+Estimated population

-The population of the Malayalees in Malaysia is estimated to be 228,900 in 2020.
+The population of the Malayalees in Malaysia was estimated to be 228,900 in 2020.
 This figure is based on people who have full and partial Malayali descent.
 However, this figure is not accurate based on the system of the Malaysian Government because of the segregation of the Malayalee Muslims as a separate Indian ethnic category (Orang India Muslim/Malabari).
 Thus, this decreases the number of Malayalees in the census records of Malaysia.
 The estimated population of Malayalees excluding the Malabari Muslim population is approximately 189,660.

 The mix marriages among the Malayalees and other Indian ethnic groups have increased the number of people with partial Malayali descent among the Malaysian Indians.
-Thus, the percentage of Malayalees among the Indians is estimated to be increased to 10 in year 2020.
+Thus, the percentage of Malayalees among the Indians is estimated to increase to 10 in 2020.